ewernqvi/mvc_rest_demo/README.md

 ```

 ### Browse advertisments in the system
-Now we have added an advertisment so we browse it in the system, we will start by not supplying a user-token, e.g. act as a new user who just wants to buy something, this can easily be achieved with a normal web browser, just click on the link or modify it if you run your server on a different location
+Now we have added an advertisment so we can browse it in the system, we will start by not supplying a user-token, e.g. act as a new user who just wants to buy something, this can easily be achieved with a normal web browser, just click on the link or modify it if you run your server on a different location

 [http://localhost:3000/api/advertisments](http://localhost:3000/api/advertisments)

 You will see the JSON formatted as text in the browser window, at least if you run in google Chrome

 But there is more, if you supply a user-token in the header, we go back to curl to do this, we now get back links, which are shortcuts for edit, delete and details actions of the resource.
-These links are typically utlized by a dynamic client, in rest terms we call this [HATEOS](http://en.wikipedia.org/wiki/HATEOAS), which stand for **Hypermedia as the Engine of Application State**.
-From a REST API perspective this is important, since the linked parts of the API can be considred private, and changes to these parts of the API can be made without having to inform users of the API, that is if they utilized the provided links in their clients and not hardcoding paths.
+These links are typically utlized by a dynamic client, in rest terms we call this [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS), which stand for **Hypermedia as the Engine of Application State**.
+From a REST API perspective this is important, since the linked parts of the API can be considered private, and changes to these parts of the API can be made without having to inform users of the API, that is if they utilized the provided links in their clients and not hardcoding paths.

 ```
 curl http://localhost:3000/api/advertisments -H user-token:ovxptw7z8rveipb9eqc04tjsoky5jyvi